ScrierOne/Assorted-Adjustments/README.md

 ### PnP-Legal Starting Proficiencies For Anomen

+BG2's implementation of dual-classing rules allows Warrior-to-something-else duals to continue putting points into weapon proficiencies as though they were still Warriors.
+Especially egregiously, Fighter duals can even still reach grand mastery!
+There are mods to change this (I use [Dual to kit](https://forums.beamdog.com/discussion/66521/enable-dual-classing-into-kits-now-with-proficiency-fix/p1) by kjeron), but Anomen has illegal proficiencies before even joining the party.

-Anomen in ogBG2 had too few proficiencies for his build, only six instead of the ten he was supposed to have.
-The Enhanced Edition gave him four more, two of them uselessly in spears, presumably for balance reasons, and the rest distributed in a PnP-illegal way: he has four specializations, when he could only have gotten 3 during his Fighter career.
-This, of course, is perfectly in line with BG2's implementation of the rules, where you can continue putting points in Fighter proficiencies all the way up to grand mastery even after abandoning Fighter progression.
-People who don't like that mechanic can choose not to do that, but he's already breaking the rules before he even joins the party!
-With this tweak, Anomen is specialized in Maces, Slings, and Flails, and proficient in War Hammer, Quarter Staff, Sword And Shield Style, and Two-Handed Weapon Style.
+In Classic BG2, he had too few proficiencies for his build, only six instead of the ten he was supposed to have.
+The Enhanced Edition gave him four more, two of them in spears and two in Sword & Shield Style.
+This, however, gives him four specializations when he could only have attained three during his Fighter career.

+Comes in two flavors: The strict one is the Enhanced Edition Anomen, with one point from Sword & Shield Style moved to Flails.
+The alternate one has two points in Flails and only one in Slings.

 ### Give Belhifet a custom portrait